yesj1234/farmers_journal/README.md

 ## Version note
 - version 1.0.0: Initial release
 - version 1.0.1: Fix Hero animation, change image border radius rules.
 - version 1.0.2: Add draggable gesture for day view journals.
-Filter community view journals date over current date.
+Block community view journals that has date set over current date.
+- version 1.0.3: Change monthly view UI.
+Removed the items shown underneath the calendar.
+When clicking a certain date from calendar, show the daily view of that selected day in a page view.
+- version 1.0.4: Fix handling on deleting the journal callback.
 ## Installation

 To get started with **Farmer's Journal**, follow these steps: